 instrumentation

-smolanalytics instruments your app so you never write tracking code.
-One snippet turns on autocapture, which records pageviews, clicks (with a full element selector chain), engagement time, scroll depth, rage clicks, dead clicks, and JavaScript exceptions with zero code.
-For the custom events that matter (signup, activate, checkout), you connect your coding agent over MCP and it does the wiring: it calls propose_instrumentation, which reads your repository, detects the framework, and returns the exact track() calls to add at each call-site; the agent applies them with its own editor, declares them with set_tracking_plan, and proves each one is firing with verify_instrumentation.
-A committed tracking plan is then checked in CI, so the build fails the day a tracked event stops firing, and a CI agreement test proves the numbers the AI reports match the dashboard.
-No coding agent is fine too: run smolanalytics instrument for a one-command setup, or define events from already-captured clicks in the dashboard with no code at all.
+smolanalytics starts by telling you what is missing, before you have an account. npx smolanalytics audit reads the repo you are standing in and names the user actions nothing is measuring, ranked with payments first and then signups, logins and invites, each with the file and the line.
+It leads with those named findings rather than the bulk, and it makes no network call on that path at all, so your code never leaves the machine.
+From there you never hand-write tracking.
+One snippet turns on autocapture, which records pageviews, clicks with a full element selector chain, engagement time, scroll depth, rage clicks, dead clicks and JavaScript exceptions with zero code.
+For the custom events that carry funnels (signup, activate, checkout), you connect your coding agent over MCP and it does the wiring: propose_instrumentation reads your repository, detects the framework and returns the exact track() calls to add at each call site; your agent applies them with its own editor, declares them with set_tracking_plan, and proves each one is firing with verify_instrumentation, which answers FIRING, WIRED or MISSING per event. npx smolanalytics plan check then fails CI the day a planned event stops firing, so a deletion is caught at the pull request instead of six weeks later.
+No coding agent is fine too: define events from already-captured clicks in the dashboard, with no code at all.
+The events are not the product, they are its raw material.
+Every event you track is swept for step changes on a schedule, so each wired event widens what can be caught, and a finding can be marked acted and upgrades to verified when the metric recovers.

 step 1